JoanChirinos/SadReaccs/README.md

 ### Accuweather -- 50 requests/day
 - Click on [this link](https://developer.accuweather.com/).
 Click "Register", and submit the registration form.
 You will receive an email.
 - Follow the instructions in the email to avail yourself of an API key.
 - Copy/paste this key to `accuweather.txt`.
+Add this key to the root of the repo.

 ### Climacell —- 1000 requests/day
 - Navigate to Climacell's API website, and create an account.
 [This link](https://developer.climacell.co/signup?accountType=basic&planType=free&price=free) will take you directly to the create account page with the Free Plan selected.